 During the four prior fiscal years, Streamline Health has made significant investments for capital expenditures, increased its sales and marketing, product research and development and its support and consulting expenses, and made significant debt reductions.
 This resulted in significant net cash outlays over the last four fiscal years.
-Although Streamline Health reduced staffing levels and related expenses during 2003 and 2004, the stringent expense controls and reduced staffing, caused by the necessity to retire the long-term debt, hampered the growth of revenues in fiscal year 2003 and 2004.
-Accordingly, to continue to achieve increasing revenues and profitability it was necessary for the Company to significantly increase the sales and marketing and product development expenses, including capitalized software in fiscal 2007 and 2008.
-The Company believes that this strategic initiative to expand sales and marketing and expand our product offerings, especially in the area of workflows, should produce improved results in 2008 and beyond as the expanded sales and marketing efforts begin to produce results.
+Accordingly, to achieve increasing revenues and profitability it was necessary for the Company to significantly increase the sales and marketing and product development expenses over the past three years, including capitalized software in fiscal 2007 and 2008.
+The Company believes that a significant shift in market demand toward hosted services is occurring as a result of better market adoption, numerous customers with a history of hosting success, and more recently, economic developments that have created scarce capital dollars for most hospital organizations.
+Our strategic initiatives to reorganize our resources to focus on software as a service via our ASPeNSM hosting solution, should produce improved results in 2009 and beyond as recurring hosted revenues are anticipated to grow.
 However, there can be no assurance Streamline Health will be able to do so.
-At July 31, 2008, Streamline Health had a cash balance of \$372,692.
+At October 31, 2008, Streamline Health had a cash balance of \$1,340,394.

 Streamline Health carefully monitors operating expenses.
 As a result of the current levels of revenues and operating loss, for the foreseeable future, Streamline Health will need to continually assess its revenue prospects compared to its then current expenditure levels.
-If it does not appear likely that revenues will increase, it may be necessary to reduce operating expenses or raise cash through additional borrowings, the sale of assets, or issue additional equity, or a combination thereof.
+If it does not appear likely that revenues will increase, it may be necessary to reduce operating expenses, which the Company undertook late in the third quarter through attrition, bonus suspension and downsizing of the staff, or raise cash through additional borrowings, the sale of assets, or issue additional equity, or a combination thereof.
 Certain of these actions will require current lender approval.
 However, there can be no assurance Streamline Health will be successful in any of these efforts.
-If it is necessary to significantly reduce operating expenses, this could have an adverse effect on future operating performance.
+If it is necessary to further reduce operating expenses, this could have an adverse effect on future operating performance.

-Streamline Health believes that its present cash position, combined with cash generation currently anticipated from operations and availability under the credit facility, will be sufficient to meet anticipated cash requirements for the short term.
-However, continued expansion of the

-Company in 2008 will require additional resources.
-The Company may need to incur additional debt, obtain an additional infusion of capital, or a combination of both, depending on the extent of the expansion of the Company and future revenues.
+Streamline Health believes that its present cash position, combined with cash generation currently anticipated from operations, will be sufficient to meet anticipated cash requirements for the short term.
+The Company may need to incur additional debt, obtain an additional infusion of capital, or a combination of both, depending on the extent of the future expenses and revenues of the Company.
 However, there can be no assurance Streamline Health will be able to do so.